margelo/react-native-quick-crypto/README.md

 **Without** react-native-crypto 🐢:

 ```
-Creating a Wallet took xxxms
+Creating a Wallet took 16862 ms
 ```

 **With** react-native-crypto ⚡️:

 ```
-Creating a Wallet took yyyms
+Creating a Wallet took 289 ms
 ```

 ---